PUREFORM

 Betfair selects two horses which are basically close together in their abilities with perhaps differing racing styles and gives the punter the chance to wager on these runners.

-Basically there are four bets, either back A to finish in front of horse B or lay B, or bet B to beat A, or lay A. Basically you can take either horse A or B to beat the other performer; their finish position is irrelevant except that one horse or runner will finish in front of the other.
+Basically you can take either horse A or B to beat the other performer; their finish position is irrelevant except that one horse or runner will finish in front of the other.

 This is another great option that can be taken on these selected events.
 Some races produce runners that are certain to perform badly.
 You know that horse A is much better than horse B and so will beat that runner, you are not sure if it will win or not, or even place.
-The A versus B scenario may be a better approach for this wager.

-13. Other Novelty Bets
+14. Other Novelty Bets

 During major race days and popular racing carnivals, Betfair apart from the A versus B option offers a number of other wagers including: